andycranston/serialterm/README.md

 ## Why did I write the `serialterm.py` program?

-I wanted to automate a serial terminal session on Windows 10 to configure a range of devices I might connect to the serial port.
+I wanted to automate a serial terminal session on Windows 10 to configure a range of devices that I might connect to the serial port.
 Here is a good example on YouTube of me doing exactly that:

 [Raritan intelligent PDU being automatically configured via serial port](http://bit.ly/2H85TKf)

-Trying to automate a serial terminal programs like putty was, while possible, quite a bit of work.
-If I wrote my own program I would have complete control over its appearance and expected inputs and this would make automating it predictable and simpler.
+Trying to automate a serial terminal program like putty was, while possible, quite a bit of work.
+If quickly realised that I wrote my own program I would have complete control over its appearance and expected inputs and this would make automating it predictable and simpler.